michaelwangcode/pair-programming-word-search/README.md

 # Pair Programming: Word Search

+## About

+This program uses a matrix transposition function to solve a basic word search.

+Mocha and Chai are used to unit test the function.

+Made during Lighthouse Labs (W02D2).

+## Original Description

 This challenge comes with some initial (buggy!) code.
 We suggest approaching this problem with a TDD mindset, meaning "write tests, make the tests pass, repeat!".

 Start by forking this repository, and cloning your fork.
 Then, run `npm install` in the directory to install all the dependencies.
 This project has Mocha for running tests, and you'll find that there are already some tests present.